UsmanIshaq22/UsmanIshaq/README.md

 Classified the lists.
 Changed the List styles in Hobbies and Education.
 Edited the text in Experiences and added a list of duties.
+Added the shadow effect to h2, h3, and h4.